ryanbyczek/4coder-Cusomization-Lite/README.md

 # 4coder Customization Lite
 My 4coder customization layer for 4coder 4.1.8 (Beta)

-This is a simplified version of my customization layer containing only my minimum set of neccessary functions Remove bindings.4coder if present to prevent override of this custom layer.
+This is a simplified version of my customization layer containing only my minimum set of neccessary functions.

+Remove bindings.4coder if present to prevent override of this custom layer.

 File descriptions: